pktgen/fgen/docs/guides/pmds/af_xdp.rst

 actually improves it for Tx heavy workloads.

 .. note::
-  For AF_XDP CNDP interacts with a logical port (lport) which is a netdev queue pair rather than interacting with the full netdev.
+  For AF_XDP FGEN interacts with a logical port (lport) which is a netdev queue pair rather than interacting with the full netdev.

 The image below shows the logical view of lports